The Third of May 1808: Legacy

 Édouard Manet's Execution of Emperor Maximilian (1868–1869), is one of five versions of his representation of the execution of the Austrian-born Emperor of Mexico, which took place on June 19, 1867.
 Manet borrowed heavily, thematically and technically, from Goya's The Third of May 1808.

 The first paraphrasing of The Third of May was Édouard Manet's Execution of Emperor Maximilian, painted in several versions between 1867 and 1869.
 In recording a current event to which neither he nor the emerging art of photography was witness, Manet was inspired by Goya's precedent and may have seen the work at the Prado in 1865 before beginning his own paintings, which were too sensitive to be exhibited in France in Manet's lifetime.
 He undoubtedly saw an 1867 print published by an acquaintance.
 Art critic Arthur Danto compares Goya's work and Manet's:

 The Third of May also depicts an execution, an early event in the so-called Peninsular War between France and Spain.
 Napoleon Bonaparte invaded Spain in 1808, capturing its royal family and replacing them with his brother, Joseph.
 The French were as unpopular in Spain as they later were in Mexico, and they encountered a fierce insurrection, which ultimately triumphed.
 The Third of May execution was an indiscriminate killing of civilians by French soldiers in reprisal for a guerrilla attack the previous day.
 Goya's painting of the massacre, which shows terrified civilians facing a firing squad, was intended to arouse anger and hatred on the part of Spanish viewers.
 Goya's is a highly romantic picture of a deeply emotional episode.

-Pablo Picasso's Massacre in Korea (1951) was painted as a protest against the United States intervention in Korea.
-Picasso directly quotes The Third of May 1808 in what one critic considers a more bombastic and humorous composition.